maxboeck/Front-end-Developer-Interview-Questions/README.md

 * What's the difference between feature detection, feature inference, and using the UA string?
 * Explain AJAX in as much detail as possible.
+> stands for Asynchronous JavaScript and XML.
+Enables the transfer of data asynchronously from the server via the XMLHttpRequest Object in JavaScript.
+I know this is part of the question but I really don't want to go into detail so I'm just gonna stop.
+There.

 * Explain how JSONP works (and how it's not really AJAX).
+> I can't really

 * Have you ever used JavaScript templating?
   * If so, what libraries have you used?
+  > I experimented with Angular and Meteor

 * Explain "hoisting".
 > No idea what that is. sounds like something a pirate would do.